• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 With saltwater aquariums and tanks with larger fish that require more protein, we recommend using an automatic fish feeder.
 Fish feeders are simply food holders that turn and open a door to drop food into the aquarium at specified times.

 The Lifegard Aquatics Intelli-Feed Aquarium Fish Feeder (NEW USB VERSION) features USB charging and silent operation.
-It holds up to 200 ml of food, is easy to refill, and can feed up to four times a day if necessary.
+It holds up to 200 ml of food, is easy to refill, and can be refilled up to 4 times a day if necessary.
 3 doses per feed.

-The OASE FishGuard Automatic Fish Feeder is easily adjustable and can supply your fish up to four times daily with a maximum of 3 doses per feed.
+The OASE FishGuard Automatic Fish Feeder is easily adjustable and can feed your fish up to 4 times daily, with a maximum of 3 doses per feed.
 This battery-powered unit has an easy-to-read LCD display.

 For dosing small grain food, get the Sera X-Feeder Fish Feeder along with the Sera X-Feeder Fish Feeder Screw, Xtra Fine.